 - A ‘right to repair’ is the ability of consumers to have their products repaired at a competitive price using a repairer of their choice.
-Realising this aspiration in a practical way involves a range of policies, including consumer and competition law, intellectual property protections, product design and labelling standards, and environmental and resource management.
+Realising this aspiration in a practical way involves a range of policies, including consumer and competition law, intellectual property protections, product labelling, and environmental and resource management.

-- Consumers already have considerable rights to have their products repaired, replaced or refunded under guarantees in Australian Consumer Law.
-These guarantees are comprehensive and generally work well, but they could be improved by:
+Consumers already have rights to have their products repaired, replaced or refunded, and to access spare parts and repair facilities, under consumer guarantees in the Australian Consumer Law.
+These guarantees are reasonably comprehensive and generally work well, but they should be improved by:

-- amending copyright laws to enable third‑party repairers to copy and share repair manuals, and access repair data hidden behind digital locks
+- amend copyright laws to facilitate the accessing and sharing of repair information (such repair manuals, and repair data hidden behind digital locks).

 Leonora Nicol, Media Director – 0417 665 443 / 02 6240 3239 / email@example.com